OlavHN/comoyo.github.com/_posts/2012-09-25-Summer-Internship-at-Comoyo.md

 This summer we had 9 summer interns, and they worked on a variety of projects:
 - Building an internet messaging app using the Facebook integration in iOS 6
-- Creating a web interface in HTML5 and [WebSockets (Blog posts [1](http://comoyo.github.com/blog/2012/07/30/integrating-websockets-in-netty/) & [2](http://comoyo.github.com/blog/2012/08/01/backbone-on-websockets/) )
+- Creating a web interface in HTML5 and [WebSockets - Blog posts [1](http://comoyo.github.com/blog/2012/07/30/integrating-websockets-in-netty/) & [2](http://comoyo.github.com/blog/2012/08/01/backbone-on-websockets/)
 - Prototyping an implementation of OAuth 2.0
 - Building a notifications service that can send SMS and e-mail to customers
 - Playing around with analytics data to see how they can be used to improve our products and customer service